 You may be eligible for a state income tax deduction if you give to a child’s 529 plan.
 When it comes to federal taxes, however, there is no deduction allowed.
 But before you make a gift to a 529, be sure to consider the following.

 “If you go over the annual gifting limit, you’ll need to account for that on your tax return and pay gift taxes,” said Roberge.
-For 2020, an individual, in general, can give gifts to one person of $15,000 for the year, while a married couple can give one person $30,000.
+In tax year 2021, an individual, in general, can give gifts to one person of $15,000 for the year, while a married couple can give one person $30,000.
+In tax year 2022, the limit increases to $16,000 from an individual or $32,000 from a married couple.

 Qualified tuition 529 accounts come with a special contribution provision known as “superfunding.”
 With this provision, you can contribute up to five years of gifts in one year.
 According to the Internal Revenue Service (IRS), you can treat the contribution (for tax purposes) as if you had made it ratably over five years.
 In other words, for each of the five years following (and inclusive of) the contribution, you would report on your taxes one-fifth of the contribution as a gift.